-UNC School of Media and Journalism students had a taste of working in a start-up accelerator during the semester in Teaching Associate Professor Kate Sheppard‘s “MEJO 463: Creating Tomorrow’s Products.”
-The entrepreneurial course culminated in “Pitch Day” on April 20 when the student teams pitched their digital product ideas to a panel of guest judges in the Reese News Lab.
+UNC Hussman School of Journalism and Media students had a taste of working in a start-up accelerator during the semester in Teaching Associate Professor Kate Sheppard‘s “MEJO 463: Creating Tomorrow’s Products.”
+The entrepreneurial course culminated in “Pitch Day” on April 20 when the student teams pitched their digital product ideas to a panel of guest judges in the Reese Innovation Lab.

 The panel of guest judges included:

 - Phillipe Charles, director of communications at American Underground

 - Matthew Davis, co-founder of Reveal Mobile

 - Laura Fieselman, manager of UNC’s CUBE social innovation incubator and lecturer in the UNC Department of Public Policy

 - Aaron Mandel, publisher of Clarion Content

 - Taylor Meyer, app creator and founder of Hyperspace Ventures

 - Analisa Sorrells, reporter and executive fellow for EducationNC

 Watch the four teams pitch their products below.